Devking/Chirper/README.md

 ## Dummy Example Data

-Right now, since we are storing user data in memory, we already have two users in the system as dummy example data.
+Right now, since we are storing user data in memory, we already have three users in the system as dummy example data.

-These two users are as follows:
+These three users are as follows:

 > **Username:** admin
 >